mbrav/mbrav.github.io/_projects/flowing-pagoda.markdown

 title:  "Flowing Pagoda "
 date:   2015-12-16
 image: "https://c1.staticflickr.com/9/8819/27772928563_557a48d304_o.png"
-excerpt: "An animation made in Processing 3 that depicts a pagoda going patiently through the four seasons of the year. "
+excerpt: "An animation made in Processing 3 that depicts a pagoda patiently living through the four seasons of the year. "
 medium: "Processing Animation"
 ---